Ernie Tate

-The beating of Tate in 1966 by supporters of Gerry Healy was a cause célèbre within the world Trotskyist movement.
-One of his recruits to the IMG was Tariq Ali.
+One of Tate's recruits to the IMG was Tariq Ali.
 Ali described Tate as working closely with Pat Jordan, the two being the leading supporters of Pierre Frank's ideas in the UK.

 Tate was one of two members of the Vietnam Solidarity Campaign organising committee for the demonstration against the Vietnam war in London in October 1968 who successfully opposed a proposal to halt the march in Whitehall, which would have caused unnecessary confrontation with the police and a degeneration into violence.
-He was thus instrumental in ensuring that the 200,000 participants passed through London peacefully, despite dire prognostications in the press and on television (who reported the march but also gave undue coverage to a simultaneous 5,000-strong violent counter-protest by Maoists attacking the United States Embassy).
+He was thus instrumental in ensuring that the 200,000 participants passed through London peacefully, despite dire prognostications in the press and on television (who reported the march but also gave coverage to a simultaneous 5,000-strong violent counter-protest by Maoists attacking the United States Embassy).
 As a result, opposition to the war grew enormously in Britain at the same time as in the United States.
 At the time of the demonstration, The Guardian described him as "an able Ulsterman in his early thirties, with unmodishly short dark hair, the black-rimmed spectacles of an advertising executive, and a terse, direct, manner".

 Tate was a founder of the Leninist Trotskyist Tendency in 1973.
 He returned to Canada in 1969.

 Tate's first job in Canada was at Eaton's department store in Toronto which he quit after receiving his first paycheque for only $60.
 He went on to do factory work at Maple Leaf Milling, Radio Valve, and Amalgamated Electric.
 Returning to Canada, he was passed over for a paid position with the LSA, and instead found work as a stationary engineer with Canada Packers and became a union steward for the Packinghouse Workers Union.